Tanq16/blog_site/_posts/2020-05-30-linux-cli-netcat.md

 tags: [linux,command,cli,netcat,fundamental,basic]
 ---

 A shell is an interface to the operating system's services.
-All process are created by fork() and given a new direction by the exec() process.
+All process are created by `fork()` and given a new direction by the `exec()` process.
 The trace of forks and calls can be seen from the strace command.

 # Using shell script

 This is more like using a shell to create more shell commands.
 A shell script is an executable which is executed by the terminal or the shell interpreter.
-Linux default current generation is the bourne again shell or bash.
+Linux's default shell is usually the bourne again shell or `bash`.
 The default commands available for the shell can be written as a script to perform more complex functions and can be run as an executable.
 Aliases can also be used.

 # Using programming languages like c and c++

 The compiled code produces and executable which can be treated as a command.
-Refer to c++ code snippet for exmple.
+Example `C++` snippet &rarr;

 ```cpp
 #include<iostream>